Alipsa/spreadsheets/readme.md

 * endColumn: The last column index (or name) to read from.
 * firstRowAsColumnNames: If true then use the values of the first column as column names for the data.frame

-The resulting dataframe will read all values as character strings so you will likely need to massage the data efter the import to get what you want. e.g.
+The resulting dataframe will read all values as character strings, so you will likely need to massage the data after the import to get what you want. e.g.
 ```r
 excelDf$mpg <- as.numeric(sub(",", ".", excelDf$mpg))
 ```